Never blow your own ad budget again.

 Things to ask her on day one.

-Is any client on pace to overspend this month?
+Are we on pace to overspend this month?

 Which campaigns are underpacing with a week left?